 At the mention of overcomers, we will think of the prophecies in the Book of Revelation, “And I looked, and, see, a Lamb stood on the mount Sion, and with him an hundred forty and four thousand, having his Father’s name written in their foreheads” (Revelation 14:1), “These are they which came out of great tribulation, and have washed their robes, and made them white in the blood of the Lamb” (Revelation 7:14).
 Here, the 144,000 prophesied in the scripture are the overcomers whom God wishes to make.
-They are the ones who stand testimony during the great tribulation, and who are approved by God and qualified to.
+They are the ones who stand testimony during the great tribulation, and who are approved by God and qualified to enter the kingdom of heaven.
 Becoming an overcomer is something that every believer in the Lord longs for, and it is the goal we seek.
 Many brothers and sisters believe this: We’ve followed the Lord for many years, during which we’ve toiled, given things up, expended ourselves, preached the gospel and shepherded the church and, throughout this time, we have suffered mockery and slander from worldly people and the misunderstanding of our relatives; and despite being persecuted and arrested by our own government, we never retreat.
 As long as we follow the Lord in this way to the end, we will be the overcomers.

 Actually, our faith and will to suffer hardships are admirable, but is the viewpoint “As long as we keep the Lord’s name, give up everything, expend ourselves, and work hard for the Lord, we will become overcomers in the end,” really right, according to our understanding?
 To answer this question, we should look at what God’s words say.
 It is prophesied in the Book of Revelation, “These are they which were not defiled with women; for they are virgins.
 These are they which follow the Lamb wherever he goes.
 These were redeemed from among men, being the first fruits to God and to the Lamb.
 And in their mouth was found no guile: for they are without fault before the throne of God” (Revelation 14:4-5), “These are they which came out of great tribulation, and have washed their robes, and made them white in the blood of the Lamb” (Revelation 7:14).
 God’s words say, “Those who God refers to as overcomers are those who are still able to stand witness, maintain their confidence, and their devotion to God when under the influence of Satan and under siege by Satan, that is, when within the forces of darkness.
 If you are still able to maintain a heart of purity and your genuine love for God no matter what, you stand witness in front of God, and this is what God refers to as being an overcomer.”
 “Those who are made complete before the disaster are obedient to God.
 They live reliant on Christ, witness Christ, and exalt Him.
 They are the victorious male children and the good soldiers of Christ.”
 From these prophecies and God’s words, we can know that the true overcomers are those who speak no lies and harbor no treachery in their hearts, and whose corrupt dispositions are cleansed.
 Moreover, they are the ones who closely follow the footsteps of the Lamb, who understand the truth and know God.
 No matter what Christ says or in what ways He works, they follow and obey Him, exalt God and bear witness to God in all things, and their loyalty to God is absolute and undivided.
 Faced with the terrible circumstances of Satan’s ruthless persecution, pursuit and capture of people, they are able to continue to put the truth into practice, perform their duty as a creature of God, and obey God unto death, bearing a beautiful and resounding testimony to God.
 Only by attaining to these criteria can someone be an overcomer in the true sense of the word; it does not just refer to those who toil, give things up and expend themselves for the Lord, and who do not retreat during persecution and tribulations.